Magnum 21 |

 White LED lights facing forward.
 These are now legally required if your trailer wheels are more than 2 metres apart.
 Land transport web site does not mention this requirement clearly enough.

 All the wires are led through the trailer to the front as shown in this photo.
-No more light boards and cables to fiddle around; simply plug it in after securing the coupling (red) and safety chain.
+No more light boards and cables to fiddle around; simply plug it in after securing the coupling (red) and safety chain.5. welding

 Welding was another WOF requirement.
 In the photo, the lighter colour short pieces of channel iron have been replaced and painted by the welder (he didn't have the same colour that I used).
 I also took this opportunity to move the winch base slightly towards the rear to reduce the tongue weight on the tow ball.
 Now I can lift the front of the trailer easily with one hand when detaching the coupling from the ball behind my car.
 It is wise not to lift [heavy] weights and turn your spine at the same time.
 This combination of movements is responsible for most back injuries to your back.
 Always safer to bend your knees and lift with straight backs and no turning.